Boards & Commissions

 Bowling Green Fire Department Burn Victim Board of Advisors

-Membership: Three members appointed by the Mayor to serve two-year terms.
+Membership: Three members appointed by the City to serve two-year terms.

 Meetings: Special called meetings on an as needed basis.